 In short, the Skill part of your LinkedIn profile is your online portfolio.
 It is necessary to provide jobs (current and past), education, and industry in your LinkedIn profile design.
 Though you can not have any past position in a conventional profile, it is acceptable to provide your full work experience in LinkedIn.

-To easily build a LinkedIn profile, check your resumes and copy/paste the appropriate details to your profile.
+To easily build a LinkedIn profile, check your resume and copy/paste the appropriate details to your profile.
 Your resume must fit your profile so that hiring managers will find it out.
 However, when you have more time, enter as many to your LinkedIn profile as well.
 Employers want your resume to be concise and tailored to the work you’re looking for.
 But your LinkedIn Profile is supposed to be larger but more full.

 Showcase your expertise in the Summary

-The Review segment of your LinkedIn profile is a brilliant way to show what brings you joy and invaluable to your business.
+The Review segment of your LinkedIn profile is a brilliant way to show what brings you joy and is invaluable to your business.

 Doesn’t skip the caption, so it’s just on the main page if someone sees your picture.
 It is necessary, if possible, to list key technical qualifications, fluent talents, or key achievements.
 The more stable your page, the more likely you are to note.
 Find a field so applicants also use this area for hunting.

-If you are disabled, there are many tactics that you may use to present the new job situations.
+If you are disabled, there are many tactics that you may use to present new job situations.
 Carefully evaluate choices before deciding what to add and when to change your profile.